 Speaking of relationships, what are the ultimate relationship breakers according to you?

 Instinct.
 Everything else can fall into or out of place if you know in your gut whether someone fits.
-If that instinct wavers inside you at any point, nothing you do will keep you together, like magnetic energy fields that don’t attract.
+If that instinct wavers inside you at any point, nothing you do will keep you together.
+It’s like realizing that your magnetic energy fields that don’t attract.

-Is there a stereotype toward you that you’re trying to fight?
+Is there a stereotype about you that you’re trying to fight?
 What’s the biggest misconception about you?

 The biggest misconception anyone can have about another person is that they are one-dimensional.
 People see the one thing they want to.
-I don’t know what one dimension I’m misconceived as having most, only because I pay little attention to surface impressions.
-There’s no image I’m trying to fight off, or be for that matter.
+I don’t know which dimension I’m mistaken as having most, only because I pay little attention to surface impressions.
+There’s no image I’m trying to fight off or to be for that matter.
 I just trust that if and when people interact with me, they will see the full picture.
 Plus, I have so many dualities, it’s difficult for people to pin me to one thing.

 You come from a famous school for talented and gifted students: Jubilee Institute- KHF.
-Most graduates of this school turn out to be Doctors, Engineers, Pharmacists, etc..
-Pressured by their parents or others.
+Most graduates of this school turn out to be Doctors, Engineers, Pharmacists, etc. because of pressures from parents and others.
 How did you rebel against that and followed your dream to be a musician?
 How did your parents support you through that choice?

-I’d like to tell you that I’m a cool trail-blazing rebel, but it was actually my parents that pushed me to do music as a kid, and made sure it was part of my education growing up.
-I don’t know if they ever thought I’d be doing it professionally, but they’re really supportive of my music, so no rebelling was necessary.
+I’d like to tell you that I’m a cool, trail-blazing rebel, but it was actually my parents that pushed me to do music as a kid and made sure it was part of my education growing up.
+I don’t know if they ever thought I’d be doing it professionally, but they’re really supportive of my music.
+No rebelling was necessary.
 Even when they think I’m crazy, I’m lucky to have their support.
-Even when we’ve disagreed, they’ve always respected the decisions I’ve made and given me the freedom to explore and assert my independence.
-It helps that I am headstrong and stubborn, but all credit goes to them, not to some revolution I took up.
+Even when we disagreed, they always respected the decisions I’ve made and given me the freedom to explore and assert my independence.
+It helps that I am headstrong and stubborn, but most of the credit goes to them, not to some revolution I took up.
 Most importantly, they’re always willing to listen to the awkward vocal warm ups and shaky first drafts of new songs.
 Trust me, that’s real support.
-When I am lost in life, they don’t judge but they also don’t smother.
-They are my haven, and my favorite company.
+When I am lost in life, they don’t judge, and they also don’t smother.
+They are my haven and my favorite company.

 How long did it take you to know what you wanted to do?